 Furthermore, unlike the fixed exchange rate, a free-floating regime guarantees an independent domestic monetary policy.
 Economists call this phenomenon “impossible trinity” – a concept which states that it is impossible to have a fixed exchange rate, free capital movement, and an independent monetary policy at the same time.
 Therefore, facing increasingly integrated capital markets, policymakers are forced to make a choice between free monetary policy and exchange rate stability.

-To understand the idea behind “impossible trinity”, imagine a hypothetical country that fixes exchange rate against US dollar and allows free movement of capital.
-Let’s say that in order to reduce inflation, the central bank of this country decides to contract the money supply by increasing domestic interest rate while the interest rate set by US Federal Reserve remains the same.
+To understand the idea behind “impossible trinity”, imagine a hypothetical country that fixes the exchange rate against the US dollar and allows free movement of capital.
+Let’s say that in order to reduce inflation, the central bank of this country decides to contract the money supply by increasing the domestic interest rate while the interest rate set by US Federal Reserve remains the same.
 The increased interest rate differential will make the domestic currency of the country more attractive for foreign currency investors, who are constantly looking for higher returns.
 Thus, the demand for local currency will increase and the exchange rate will be pushed to appreciate.
 Ultimately the peg with the US dollar will break.

-In addition, flexible exchange rate regime does not require the country’s central bank to accumulate large amounts of foreign exchange reserves to defend the currency peg against a potential speculative attack.
+In addition, a flexible exchange rate regime does not require the country’s central bank to accumulate large amounts of foreign exchange reserves to defend the currency peg against a potential speculative attack.
 Furthermore, to have a hard peg or any type of fixed exchange rate, countries need sufficient foreign currency inflows over time, while for many underdeveloped small open economies this is still a problematic issue.